 The City of Santa Cruz Economic Development and Housing Department has limited funding for this reimbursable Storefront Beautification Grant Program and grants will be administered in the order of complete applications received until funds are exhausted.
 The Storefront Beautification Program incentivizes existing and new businesses with improvements to their storefronts and is a tool to support the re-tenanting of vacant commercial spaces by improving curb appeal.
 The program includes the following elements:

 Façade Improvements: The Storefront Beautification Grant Program will provide 50% matching City grant funds to Grantees, in an amount not to exceed $15,000.
-A business or property owner can pursue a onetime, one-tier grant for a single improvement project and only one grant can be awarded to the business and/or property owner in a ten-year period.
+A business or property owner can pursue a one-time, one-tier grant for a single improvement project and only one grant can be awarded to the business and/or property owner in a ten-year period.
 Projects must provide a material improvement or change to the facade and may not be used for basic repair or rehabilitation of existing storefront features.
 Staff will apply appropriate grant tier based on submitted Scope of Work.
 Storefront Beautification Grants will be reimbursed according to the tiered system shown in Table 1:

 Table 1: Façade Improvement Tiers